kedro-org/kedro/docs/source/tutorial/add_another_pipeline.md

   - `X_train` turns into `candidate_modelling_pipeline.X_train`
   - `X_test` turns into `candidate_modelling_pipeline.X_test`, and so on

-However, `model_input_table` does not get parameterised as it was *frozen* in the pipeline wrapper.
-So any datasets that you want to share between instances you need to lift outside their scope of the wrapper.
+However, `model_input_table` does not get parameterised as it needs to be shared between instances, so is frozen outside the scope of the namespace wrappers.

 This renders as follows using `kedro viz` (hover over the datasets to see their full path) :